-The business now becomes more sophisticated and everyone understands how important it is to save the earth.
-Manufacturers and suppliers are now willing to collect back old/used products for them to reprocess and at the same time, reduce virgin materials from being harvested.
+To maximize the recovery of resources from the recyclable and biodegradable waste and to reduce the burden on landfills..
+Manufacturers and suppliers are willing to collect back old/used products for them to reprocess and at the same time, reduce virgin materials from being harvested.